 Without a doubt, we drove to Fafião expecting one of the best days in Peneda-Gerês having the feeling of seeing something for the first time.
 And guess what?
 Yes, we had one of the best days in Gerês ever!

 We had a small walk in the village and then, head to the little bridge of Pigarreira.
-Below this bridge, we found several small mountain lagoons where you could refresh yourself swimming in amazingly clear waters coming directly from mother nature.
-What a blast!
+Below this bridge, we found several small mountain lagoons where you could refresh yourself swimming in amazingly clear waters that come directly from mother nature.